e1pang/DonkeySonic/README.md

 * [Class Website](https://guitar.ucsd.edu/mae198/index.php/Introduction_to_Autonomous_Vehicles)

 #### Some explaining to do:
-Instead of writing a seperate mode for the sonic sensors by themselves and then the sonic+camera together, it was easier (and clunkier) to just write seperate files and change the file names ('keras_sonic.py' to 'keras.py') when it is the one I want to use.
-In the folders 'Sonic' and 'Sonic+Camera' are the files for 'manage.py' and 'keras.py' for the respective versions.
-All you have to do to get to where we left off is to [get the ultrasonic sensor class](https://github.com/ptbrown35/MAE198), change your 'manage.py' and 'keras.py' (in both the pi and the computer on which you train), and make the following change in 'datastore.py'
+Instead of writing 2 seperate modes for the sonic and the sonic+camera by themselves, it was easier (and clunkier) to just write seperate files and change the file names ('keras_sonic.py' to 'keras.py') when it is the one I want to use.
+In the folders 'Sonic' and 'Sonic+Camera' are the files for 'manage.py' and 'keras.py' for their respective versions.
+All you have to do to get to where we left off is to [add the ultrasonic sensor class into donkey/donkeycar/parts/[whatever you wish to name it].py](https://github.com/ptbrown35/MAE198), change your 'manage.py' and 'keras.py' (in both the pi and the computer on which you train), and make the following change in 'datastore.py'

+Make sure you import the right file with regards to name changes.

 To differentiate my comments from those that pre-existed, mine will begin with '##@@##'